v4lerio/v4lerio/README.md

 ### Hi there 👋

-My name is Valerio, a name not very difficult to pronounce.
-My surname, instead, could be tricky for people in the English speaking world (I know, it is surprising for me too)!

-Anyway, I am spending most of my working time on "trying" to breach systems as a penetration tester in the UK.
+My name is Valerio, and I spend most of my working time on "trying" to breach systems as a Penetration Tester and Red Team Operator in the UK.

-For the remaining time, I keep myself busy with exploit development, reading, learning a new language, monitoring some areas in the deep and the dark sides of the internet, anonymously reporting security issues, and enjoying what many people call "sport" (whatever it may be for the day :running: :swimmer: :climbing:)
+For the remaining time, I keep myself busy with exploit development, reading, learning a new language, monitoring some areas in the deep and the dark sides of the internet, anonymously reporting security issues, and enjoying a bit of sport :running: :swimmer: :climbing:

 Sporadically, I write on an Italian Information Security online newspaper.
 I am also planning to publish more on a personal blog, I guess that's about time.